STRIPERSPACE.COM LOGO

 by Ken Abrams - 1999

 A perfect fish is a remarkable accomplishment.
-Kenny Abrames manages to smoothly meld fly-tying and flyfishing technique, with philosophy and art.
+Kenny Abrams manages to smoothly meld fly-tying and flyfishing technique, with philosophy and art.
 The narrative is poetic yet descriptive.
 The art is alive.
 The flyfishing information is incredibly interspersed with thoughts on technique, and philosophy.
 A book you can read and re-read and continue to gain insight and information.
-Its all there.
-Not a word or phrase is wasted.
-A must for any saltwater angler.

 Book - Saltwater Fly Patterns